-Homework is set online via Show My Homework (SMHW) for which students are issued with login details.
-Parents are encouraged to monitor their child’s homework via this site and are also issued with their own login details.
+Homework is set online via Google Classroom for which students are issued with login details.

 Homework is an area where the partnership between school and parents can help the students.
 Parents should ensure that students do their homework under suitable conditions, ideally in a quiet, dedicated space where the completion of the homework can be monitored.
 By showing an interest in what is set from Year 7 parents help to establish the importance of homework and set clear structures that will help your child throughout their schooling.